City-of-Bloomington/timetrack/docs/index.md

 **Download: [RDS]**

-*This guide is written as if your intent is to flash this image to many different SD cards, and as a result some of the steps may be more complex than if you were just doing it for a single device.
+*This guide is written as if your intent is to flash this image to many different SD cards, and as a result some of the steps may be more complex than if you were just doing it for a single device.*

 ---
-## Flashing the image
 ### Imaging software

 ![transfer]({{ site.github.url }}/assets/IMG_1013_l_sq.JPG)